r3e-network/neo-contract-rs/neo-compiler/README.md

-# Neo Contract Compiler
+# Neo N3 Contract Compiler

 A compiler that converts WebAssembly modules to Neo N3 smart contracts.
-This allows writing Neo N3 smart contracts in Rust using an ink!-style API.
+This tool enables writing Neo N3 smart contracts in Rust and compiling them to Neo VM bytecode for deployment on the Neo N3 blockchain.

 ## Overview

-This project enables Rust developers to write smart contracts for the Neo N3 blockchain using familiar Rust syntax and patterns inspired by the ink! smart contract framework for Substrate.
-The compiler takes WebAssembly modules compiled from Rust code and converts them to Neo executable format (NEF) and contract manifests that can be deployed to the Neo N3 blockchain.
+The `neo-compiler` is a critical component of the Neo N3 smart contract development ecosystem in Rust.
+It takes WebAssembly modules compiled from Rust code and converts them to the Neo Executable Format (NEF) and contract manifests required for deployment to the Neo N3 blockchain.

 ## Features

-- **WebAssembly to Neo VM conversion**: Compile Rust to WebAssembly, then to Neo VM bytecode
+- **WebAssembly to Neo N3 VM Conversion**: Compile Rust to WebAssembly, then to Neo N3 VM bytecode
-- **NEF file generation**: Create valid Neo Executable Format files
+- **NEF File Generation**: Create valid Neo N3 Executable Format files for deployment
-- **Manifest generation**: Automatically generate contract manifests with proper ABI definitions
+- **Manifest Generation**: Automatically generate contract manifests with proper ABI definitions for Neo N3
+- **Safe Method Identification**: Properly mark read-only methods as "safe" in the manifest
-- **Optimizations**: Apply various optimizations to the generated Neo VM bytecode
+- **Neo N3 Optimizations**: Apply optimizations specific to Neo N3 VM bytecode
-- **Clean API**: Easy-to-use API for working with Neo VM scripts and NEF files
+- **Clean API**: Easy-to-use API for working with Neo N3 VM scripts and NEF files

 ## Installation